artapamudaid/restful-api-codeigniter-4/README.md

 # restful-api-codeigniter-4
-Create basic codeigniter 4 crud api
+Create basic codeigniter 4 crud api try it with postman